 Skip to Content

-If you are looking at a particular DNA match and wonder if it is normal for you and your siblings to share different amounts of DNA with said match, you have come to the right place.
+If you are looking at a DNA match and wonder if it is normal for you and your siblings to share different amounts of DNA with said match, you have come to the right place.

 The information and explanations in this article are relevant to any type of DNA relationship, whether comparing a group of siblings, third cousins, or distant eighth cousins, and any relationship in between.